 What is patient safety?

 Patient safety is the absence of preventable harm to a patient during the process of health care.
 The discipline of patient safety is the coordinated efforts to prevent harm, caused by the process of health care itself, from occurring to patients.
-Over the past ten years, patient safety has been increasingly recognized as an issue of global importance, but much work remains to be done.
+Patient safety has been increasingly recognized as an issue of global importance, but much work remains to be done.

 Who we are

-WHO Patient Safety was created to facilitate the development of patient safety policy and practice across all WHO Member States and to act as a major force for patient safety improvement across the world.
+WHO Patient Safety has been created to facilitate the development of patient safety policy and practices across all WHO Member States and to act as a major force for patient safety improvement across the world.

-Every patient receives safe health care, every time, everywhere.
+A world where every patient receives safe health care, without risks and harm, every time, everywhere.